nadavpodjarski/postgres-nest-react-typescript-boilerplate/README.md

 ### Installing

-To setup, go to the root directory of this project and run the following command,
+To setup, go to the project's root folder and run the following command,

 ```
-npm run setup
+./setup.sh
 ```

 This will install all dependencies for server and client and will create a .env file in the root directory